-Will IHT reform in October's Statement stop you leaving your money and property to your spouse/partner tax-free ?
+UK Inheritance Tax Reform: Will it stop you leaving your money and property to your spouse or partner tax-free ?

-Editor's note: For update post-budget,and its implications, see end of text.
+Editor's note: For post-budget 2024 updates and their implications, see end of text.

 ----------------------------------------

-In a previous blog I predicted that IHT would be a likely target, given the block on IT, VAT and NI rate changes.
+In a previous blog I predicted that IHT would be a likely target in future budgets, given the manifesto block on IT, VAT and NI rate changes.
 I made some speculative guesses about what Reeves might do to increase revenue from IHT, which is a much-hated* tax levied on their assets when someone dies.
-Sadly, at least some of these predictions are now quite likely to see the light of day…
+Sadly, at least some of these predictions have already come true, and more will probably follow.
+Both Starmer and Reeves would do well to heed the need for caution on this, though - Farage has already suggested Reform would abolish IHT completely, and although the source of funding for this isn't clear, any further increases in the IHT burden could well prove toxic for Labour at the polls.
+More and more personal estates are valuing above the measly £325k limit, due to ridiculously high house price levels in many areas, so this isn't any longer 'only a tax on the rich'.
+Beware the wrath of middle England...it can be terminal.

-Such a move would also be likely to split the party down the middle, and result in a major rebellion by some more centre-leaning MPs, fearful for yet more of their better-off constituents' wrath, when it comes to the budget vote.
-It’s more likely that she will lower the threshold to £200k and possibly also raise the headline rate to 45% or even 50% to help fill some of the extra 'mass' she’s just added to the Black Hole.
+Such a move would also be likely to split the party down the middle, and result in a major rebellion by some more centre-leaning MPs, fearful for yet more of their better-off constituents' wrath, when it comes to the vote on any major proposals.
+It’s more likely that Reeves will lower the threshold to £200k and possibly also raise the headline rate to 45% or even 50% to help fill some of the extra 'mass' she keeps adding to the 'Tory Black Hole'.

 -------------------------------

-* The reason IHT occasions so much hatred in those it affects is that it represents double taxation i.e. the government taxes your income when you earn it initially, and then takes another large slice of your wealth away from your estate when you die, thus depriving your heirs of part of their rightful inheritance.
-As such, it is the only true 'wealth tax' that we're currently subjected to - albeit only after we're dead.
+* The reason IHT occasions so much hatred in the increasing numbers it affects is that it represents double taxation i.e. the government taxes your income when you earn it initially, and then takes another large slice of your wealth away from your estate when you die, thus depriving your heirs of what most people see as part of their rightful inheritance.
+As such, it is the only true 'wealth tax' that we're all currently subject to - albeit only after we're dead.

 The tax has wider implications than just reducing the value of an estate to the beneficiaries, though.